AdrianJendo/AlgoVote/README.md

 Step 1: Create the vote

 -   Click 'Create Vote'.
--   Select 'New Accounts' if you want to generate new algorand accounts (or if you want to mix new accounts with existing accounts) or 'Pre-Funded Accounts' if you already have accounts ready to use for the vote.\ Note: making new accounts is more expensive because it's assumed that the creator will fund them all with the minimum algo balance required for the vote.
+-   Select 'New Accounts' if you want to generate new algorand accounts (or if you want to mix new accounts with existing accounts) or 'Pre-Funded Accounts' if you already have accounts ready to use for the vote.<br/> Note: making new accounts is more expensive because it's assumed that the creator will fund them all with the minimum algo balance required for the vote.
 -   Add candidates for the vote, either by uploaded a csv or excel file, or entering them manually.
 -   Enter a start date & time for the vote (must start at some point in the future).
 -   Enter an end date & time for the vote.